 As we’ve already mentioned, the taste and aroma of Honduran coffee are just so darned good – who doesn’t want a hint of chocolate in their cup?
 This single-origin has a dark and rich aroma with low acidity, and it’s ideal for those who like their morning boost as strong as possible.

 The best Honduran coffee is so good because of the respect and appreciation that goes into its production.
 Various companies in Honduras work alongside Rainforest Alliance and Fair Trade to ensure funding for sustainable farming practices that will help the farmers of Honduras make a living.

-Now, if you’ll excuse us, we’re just going to start planning a road-trip to El Paraiso so we can taste that incredible coffee… we’ll be right back.
+Now, if you’ll excuse us, we’re just going to start planning a road trip to El Paraiso to taste that incredible coffee.
+We’ll be right back.